tiny-pilot/ustreamer-debian/DEBIAN-PKG.md

 ### Goal

-Avoid making parallel changes in both `ansible-role-ustreamer`, and `ustreamer-debian` repos; when we later incrementally migrate uStreamer's Ansible role functionality to the Debian package.
+Avoid making parallel changes (i.e., bumping version numbers) in both `ansible-role-ustreamer`, and `ustreamer-debian` repos; when we later incrementally migrate uStreamer's Ansible role functionality to the Debian package.

 ### Steps